KD2199/Diseases-Predictor/README.md

 # Diseases-Predictor

+Diseases-Predictor
+Jun 2020 – Jul 2020

+Project descriptionDiseases-Predictor
-This is my first ML project which is base on the predict the disease of the patient
+This is my first ML project which is based on the prediction of the disease.